selan-ufrn/projeto_sloc_code/README.md

 Show percentages as requested | 10
 Show consolidation at the bottom of a table | 5
 Table is formatted as requested | 8
+Sort lines of table as requested | 12
 The project contains at least one struct or classes | 5

 The following situations may take credits out of your assignment, if they happen during the evaluation process: